 The rope connects Ismoyo island to the edge of the beach.
 130 meters long with a short 2 minutes ride.
-Flying fox experience will cost Rp20.000 and available every day, except for Friday.
+Flying fox experience will cost Rp20.000 and is available every day, except for Friday.
 On the weekend the queue will take a while as the beach is packed with visitors.

 Balekambang beach is a friendly site for a family thanks to its wide and clean beach.
 The sand lays white and spacious, a humble place for a summer picnic.
 It is a perfect place to roll out the mat and a pack of lunch.
-Here, the blue sea landscape calls its guests to come and enjoy foods with an extraordinary scene.
+Here, the blue sea landscape calls its guests to come and enjoy food with an extraordinary scene.